 Adjusting the groove of the wooden fence and the boards length

-In terms of fabrication, the most complicated part was making the angled reinforcements at the bottom of the lateral supports of the hurdle.
-It would have been easier to make them at 45° and cut them on the miter saw, but that would make the feet of the supports too long.
+Regarding the construction, the most challenging part was making the angled reinforcements at the bottom of the fence sides.
+It would have been easier to make them at 45º and cut them with the miter saw, but that would have made the feet of the supports too long.

-Well, and another challenge in making this wooden hurdle was that not only is it height adjustable, but it is also a fence that is removable in sections so that it is easy to transport and the wooden pieces are easier to store.
+Well, another challenge in making this wooden fence was that not only is it height adjustable, but it is also a detachable fence so it is easy to transport and the wooden pieces are easier to store.

-Making a wooden hurdle for dogs agility like this is not an overly complicated project, as there is no need to make complicated wood joints.
-But I still had to think up and do some work to make the reinforcement joints, and also to correct some manufacturing errors.
+Making a wooden fence like this is not an overly complicated project, as it does not require complicated wood joints.
+But still, I had to get a bit creative to make the reinforcements and also to correct some manufacturing errors.

-Also, since a wood hurdle for dog agility will be a lot of time outdoors exposed to the elements, the wood glue is specific for exterior.
-And I also decided to put some effort when it came to protecting the wood with protective stain.
+Also, since this is a fence that will spend a lot of time outdoors, the wood glue used is specially designed for outdoor use.
+Additionally, I decided to take extra care in protecting the wood with protective stain.